-Our Executive Chairman of the Board of Directors is also the principle executive officer of the Company.
-However, the Company believes that board independence is an important aspect of corporate governance, and the remaining four members of the Board of Directors are therefore independent directors.
+Our Executive Chairman is also the principle executive officer of the Company.
+However, the Company believes that board independence is an important aspect of corporate governance, and the remaining five members of the Board of Directors are therefore independent directors.
 In addition, our independent directors hold periodically scheduled meetings, at which only independent directors are present.
-The Board of Directors believes that this leadership structure is appropriate for our Company, given the size and scope of our business, the experience and active involvement of our Executive Chairman and independent directors and our corporate governance practices, which include regular communication with and interaction between and among the President, Executive Vice President, Chief Financial Officer, the Executive Chairman and the independent directors.
+The Board of Directors believes that this leadership structure is appropriate for our Company, given the size and scope of our business, the experience and active involvement of our Executive Chairman and independent directors and our corporate governance Practices, which include regular communication with and interaction between and among the Chief Financial Officer, the Executive Chairman and the independent directors.
 Mr. Sokolow is designated as the "lead independent director" of the Company's Board of Directors.